 Arctic Shipping: Navigating the Risks and Opportunities

-Global climate change – specifically the melting of sea ice – presents opportunities for international marine transportation networks in the Arctic, at least during the summer months.
+The melting of sea ice presents opportunities for international marine transportation networks in the Arctic, at least during the summer months.
 Recent discoveries of oil and the potential financial and time savings are making the Arctic routes more appealing to the shipping industry.
-Potential Arctic sea routes exist that enable ships to move between the Atlantic and Pacific oceans, thus cutting the distance between East Asia and Western Europe.
+Two viable Arctic sea routes exist, enabling ships to move between the Atlantic and Pacific Oceans, thus cutting the distance between East Asia and Western Europe.

-Some of these routes offer alternatives to the Panama and Suez canals, but they are not without risk.
+The routes offer alternatives to the Panama and Suez canals, but they are not without risk.
 Extreme climate and weather conditions create unique hazards, including floating ice, thick fog, and violent storms.
 Despite new safety features, vessels remain vulnerable to ice damage, machinery breakdown, and more.
 The harsh environment also creates challenges for crews, few of which have been trained for or have experience in such conditions.
-And, should a vessel run into difficulty, help is likely to be a long way away.

-Understandably, the international shipping industry is keen to start maximising the opportunities afforded by Arctic navigation.
-Yet the marine insurance industry – whose collaboration is essential to the commercial viability of Arctic transit – holds a host of safety and navigational concerns, meaning that any negotiations will need to be handled carefully by those who have been engaged in the issues of this region for some time already.
+The international shipping industry is keen to start maximizing the opportunities afforded by Arctic navigation.
+Yet the marine insurance industry – essential to the commercial viability of Arctic transit – holds a host of safety and navigational concerns, which may limit and/or prohibit the possibility of rapid growth in Arctic transit for the foreseeable future.